 Manage stress by opening up to people you trust when you’re feeling the pressure.
 You can turn to parents, friends, teachers, school counselors, and therapists.
 It’s normal for young people to feel like they’re on an emotional roller coaster.
 Voicing your experience can help you learn how to cope before the stress becomes a significant problem.

-At Red Oak Recovery, our treatment staff has the experience to help offer stress relief tips for young adults who are dealing with substance abuse and other mental disorders.
+At Red Oak Recovery, our treatment staff has the experience to help offer stress relief tips for young adults who are dealing with substance use and other mental disorders.
 Our holistic services for young adults in North Carolina include:

 - Adventure therapy